Andy Leleisi'uao

-Andy Leleisi’uao (b.
-1969) is a New Zealand artist of Samoan heritage known for his modern and post-modern Pacific paintings and art.
+Andy Leleisi’uao (born 1969) is a New Zealand artist of Samoan heritage known for his modern and post-modern Pacific paintings and art.
 He was paramount winner at the 26th annual Wallace Art Awards in 2017 and awarded a Senior Pacific Artist Award at the Arts Pasifika Awards in 2021.

 Background

 Leleisi’uao was born in 1969 New Zealand and grew up in Māngere, South Auckland.
 His parents were both born in Samoa.
 Pepe (Lalomauga, Upolu) and Savea Tuifa’asisina Tinou'amea (Palauli, Savai'i).
 Leleisi'uao has been a full time artist since 1996.

 He was awarded a full scholarship at the Auckland University of Technology (AUT) School of Art and Design and received the first ever Pasifika Scholarship in 2000.
 In 2002 Leleisi’uao graduated with a Master of Fine Arts (with Honours).

 He has served a number of art residencies including a Research Scholarship and an Artist in Residence at Macmillan Brown Centre for Pacific Studies (Christchurch), Casula Powerhouse Arts Centre (Sydney), BCA Gallery Residency (Cook Islands), McCahon House Residency (Auckland).
 Taipei Artist Village He spent three months in (Taiwan).
 Unitec Residency (Auckland), ISCP Residency (New York), Maria Valeria Residency (Slovakia), Māngere Arts Centre (Auckland).

 It is said in his paintings that reoccurring motifs, "remind us of the inherent humanity of his creatures, and the universality of their struggle and endeavour within a limited existence".
 His visual language has changed over the years of his practice, in the late 1990s his paintings were highly politicized dealing with subjects such as prejudice and racism, poverty and youth suicide amongst Pacific Island populations in New Zealand.
 Since the 2000s his work utilises 'mythology and spiritualism' with 'fantastical creatures' although still drawing upon 'social dislocation'.